 Cauliflower rice is the only keto-friendly option.
 One serving of cauliflower rice at Chipotle has 4g net carbs!
 My favorite is the cilantro lime cauliflower rice.

 - Guacamole (4g net carbs)

 - Romaine Lettuce (0g net carbs)

 The queso and salsa are very popular at Chipotle.
-Here are the ones you can enjoy on a low-carb diet!
+Here are the sauces that you can enjoy on a low-carb diet like me!

 - Fresh Tomato Salsa (0g net carbs)

 - Tomatillo-Green Chili Salsa (4g net carbs)